 🆕 Linux Kernel 6.6: What's New?

-Before we begin, just keep in mind that this is a non-LTS release, so not everyone is required to upgrade, unless they want the latest and greatest.
+Before we begin, just keep in mind that this is an LTS release.

 Anyway, let's move on to the highlights of this release: